 He makes it a point to mention that they abide by the classic Marine principle: “We always leave a place better than what we found it,” which improves relations with the citizens in the area and makes it more likely they’ll cooperate in any future searches.

 If you would like to learn more about HistoryFlight or how to donate, you can find them on Facebook, Twitter, or at historyflight.com.
 There is a PBS documentary called “Homecoming: Sgt.
 Hamilton’s Long Journey” that details one family of a World War 2 veteran getting closure as a result of HistoryFlight’s efforts.
-SgtMaj LeHew also was recently on episode 242 of the Jocko Willink Podcast.
+SgtMaj LeHew was also on episode 242 of the Jocko Willink Podcast.

 - SFC Alwyn Cashe’s Medal of Honor is long overdue